jonas-ka/karthein-lab-website/README.md

 That is the INSPIRE author record for **Jonas Karthein** (<https://inspirehep.net/authors/1819057>).

-⚠️ **Please confirm this ID is yours before going live.** There is a *different* physicist, **Jamie M. Karthein** (recid `1844379`), a heavy-ion theorist also credited to the Texas A&M Cyclotron Institute.
-Because of that, any name-based lookup would blend the two of you together — which is exactly why this uses the numeric ID.
-Open the link above; if it lists your papers, you're set.
-If not, search your name on INSPIRE and copy the number from the end of your author-page URL.

 While you're there: anything missing from your INSPIRE profile can be added with the **claim** button, and it will then appear on the site automatically.